ASTM D3078 Leaks in Flexible Packaging by Bubble Emission

 Summary of ASTM D3078 Bubble Emission Packaging Information

 ASTM D3078 covers gross leaks in flexible packaging containing a headspace gas.
 Test sensitivity is limited to 1×10-5 atm cm3/s or less.
 Small leaks may not be detected by this procedure.
-However, the size of the leak is dependent on the products contained, the nature of the packaging material, and test parameters selected.
+However, the size of the leak is dependent on the products contained, the nature of the packaging material, and the test parameters selected.

-Significance of ASTM D3078 Bubble Emission Testing
+ASTM D3078 Bubble Emission Testing Procedures

-The procedure consists of the specimen being submerged in fluid contained in the vessel within the vacuum chamber.
+The ASTM D3078 procedure consists of the specimen being submerged in the fluid contained in the vessel within the vacuum chamber.
 The cover is then set on the vacuum chamber.
 Next, the test procedure involves turning on the vacuum so that the gage rises slowly.
 Limiting factors include package fragility, the degree of package expansion, and the test-fluid vapor pressure.

 The pressure differential of the test is inversely related to the volume increase of the sample.
 Therefore, large volume increases significantly detract from the test severity.
-Flexible packaging with little to no headspace can not be reliably evaluated with this test method.
+Flexible packaging with little to no headspace can not be reliably evaluated with this ASTM D3078 test method.

 Lastly, the vacuum is held for a specified amount of time.
 30 seconds is normally recommended.
 The vacuum is then released, the lid is removed, and the test specimen is examined for the presence of fluid.